Frequently Asked Questions

 How will the revenues from Prop 1 be spent?

 The levy proposition passed by the council requires that all revenue be spent on public safety.
-Below is a list of where the levy revenue will be spent.
+Below is a list from the city’s website of how the levy revenue will be spent.

 How revenues from Lake Forest Park prop 1 will be spent